TheLazySquid/Gimloader/plugins/README.md

 ## CameraControl [code](./CameraControl.js) [install](https://thelazysquid.github.io/gimloader/?installUrl=https://raw.githubusercontent.com/TheLazySquid/Gimloader/main/plugins/CameraControl.js)

 When using this plugin you can hold shift and scroll to make your camera zoom in and out.
-You can also hit Shift + F to enable freecam, which you can move around with the arrow keys.
+You can also hit a hotkey (Shift + F by default) to enable freecam, which you can move around with the arrow keys.
+Pressing ctrl will move the camera much faster.
 Zooming out too much can lead to lag or crashes.

 ## IdleForXp [code](./IdleForXp.js) [install](https://thelazysquid.github.io/gimloader/?installUrl=https://raw.githubusercontent.com/TheLazySquid/Gimloader/main/plugins/IdleForXp.js)